 In New York, for example, breaking the speed limit by up to 10 MPH will result in 3 points.
 Breaking it by 21 to 30 MPH will result in 4 points.
 Breaking the speed limit by a lot or doing it in a built-up area is also likely to result in more points on your license.

 It is also important to note that you can receive speeding tickets for driving dangerously slowly as well on certain roads.

 Around 6 million accidents take place every year in the United States.
 These result in serious personal injuries and damage to property.
 Fortunately, there are plenty of legal procedures in place to get justice for those harmed in car accidents.

 If you cause an accident, then you will most likely face a penalty.
 This will depend a lot on the severity of an accident.

-If a court finds you guilty of causing a serious accident, you may face a license suspicion, fine, and even jail time.
+If a court finds you guilty of causing a serious accident, you may face a license suspicion, a fine, and even jail time.
 A judge will also look at how much damage an accident could have potentially caused.